-In a recent conversation with Gordon Hanks, the past chief executive officer (CEO) of Bridgewater, I learned that the carpet cleaning business they started almost 40 years ago was based on the principle of “cleaning carpet so that we could sell protector.”
+In a recent conversation with Gordon Hanks, the past chief executive officer (CEO) of Bridgewater, I learned that the carpet cleaning business they started almost 40 years ago was based on the principle of “cleaning carpet so that we could sell protectors.”

 To some of our visitors to the booth, I asked another obvious question.
 “What are the issues with nylon and wool fibers that have created a need for protection?”
 Or, in other words, what preinspection condition was of utmost concern to both the cleaner and the owner of the carpet?
-The common responses were “extreme soiling,” which is usually a combination of soil and oil; “staining” (nylon and wool have dye sites) from a variety of organic and synthetic stains and “extreme issues with urine contamination.”
-A protector for nylon and wool carpet should provide oil and water repellency, protection against abrasive dry soils, anti resoiling, and stain resistance or release.
+The common responses were “extreme soiling,” which is usually a combination of soil and oil; “staining” (nylon and wool have dye sites) from a variety of organic and synthetic stains, and “extreme issues with urine contamination.”
+A protector for nylon and wool carpets should provide oil and water repellency, protection against abrasive dry soils, anti-resoiling, and stain resistance or release.

 The stain resistance or release comes from the use of an acid dye resistor, which essentially is a colorless dye that fills vacant dye sites.
 The concept works by limiting the number of dye sites that can be filled by staining material.
 The science of fluorochemistry prevents any protector from being great at all these requirements.

 Based on my experience in the industry, it is readily apparent that extreme soiling is the easiest issue to effectively solve.
 Staining and/or urine contamination will be the primary concerns of the cleaner and the owner of the carpet.
 If staining will be the primary concern, then we need to use a protector that best limits these issues in the long term.
-In short, for protecting nylon and wool carpet, you can easily argue that stain resistance or release would be the primary feature that you will want in this type of protector.
+In short, for protecting nylon and wool carpets, you can easily argue that stain resistance or release would be the primary feature that you will want in this type of protector.

 The Best Choice

 Surface repellency has long been oversold, in my opinion, for use on carpet.
-I recognize that this is probably the most important feature for an upholstery protector and a stone sealer.
+I recognize that this is probably the most important feature of an upholstery protector and a stone sealer.
 However, in the real world, stains easily overcome surface repellency.
-Most spills on carpet start from two to four feet above the carpet surface.
+Most spills on the carpet start from two to four feet above the carpet surface.
 The volume and weight of the spill break most of this surface tension immediately.
 This often is not an issue if the spill is wiped up within just a few minutes.

 However, in many situations, if the owner of the carpet is not immediately aware of the situation, then the staining material quickly overcomes the repellency and leaves a stain.
 When hot liquids are spilled, they penetrate almost immediately.
 Protectors, which provide the best surface repellency, generally allow the carpet to re-soil at a faster rate than if no protector was applied.
-For example, solvent-based protectors designed for upholstery provide outstanding surface repellency, but are known for having softer polymers.
-The soft nature of these polymers will result in resoiling.
+For example, solvent-based protectors designed for upholstery provide outstanding surface repellency but are known for having softer polymers.
+The soft nature of these polymers will result in re-soiling.

 Another group of protectors will have excellent stain resistance and release and limited levels of surface repellency.
 Some of these formulas will have some fiber repellency as demonstrated by oil penetrating the surface, but not entering the fiber, but instead going only into the backing.
-This discussion should lead you to conclude that the best type of protector for a nylon and wool fiber is a formula whose strengths are stain and soil resistance with limited surface repellency.
+This discussion should lead you to conclude that the best type of protector for nylon and wool fiber is a formula whose strengths are stain and soil resistance with limited surface repellency.

 One issue with conviction about the use of protectors is that they are sprayed on the carpet shortly before the technician leaves.
 The cleaner is not able to observe how well they work overtime.
 I have often said that some carpet protectors sold in our industry would not survive if they were compared to common products, such as presprays.
 An average prespray will be quickly called out by cleaners as worthless as they will see large gaps in performance.

-Once you have decided on your protector for nylon and wool carpet, based on performance, we suggest that you let your techs clean their own homes and apply protector everywhere.
+Once you have decided on your protector for nylon and wool carpet, based on performance, we suggest that you let your techs clean their own homes and apply protectors everywhere.
 This will allow them, on a daily basis, to see the advantages of protector, and also gives them war stories to share with customers on how the protector worked for them.
 When you match conviction with special bonuses and a powerful demonstration, then you will see your protector sales climb through the roof.